 The United States and China must be willing to share responsibility for the common goal of fair trade.
-Both nation states are currently fighting for perceived fairness in regard to global trade.
+Both nation states are currently fighting for perceived fairness in regards to global trade.
 One strategy utilized in highly intractable conflicts is utilizing concessions as means to building trust amongst both parties.
 Early in July China agreed to buy more agricultural goods from the United States, leading into a more constructive approach to the current climate.
 Offering concessions while keeping in mind reciprocity will be a vital tool utilized by both parties throughout the tail end of the negotiation.
-Creating longevity in the trade talks through concessions creates a roadmap for possible reconciliation in the future as negotiations continue.
+Creating longevity in the trade talks creates a roadmap for possible reconciliation in the future as negotiations continue.

 Currency Pact as A Possible Incentive

 Current talks include a previous discussion regarding a currency pact which focuses on stopping currency devaluations and targeted exchange rates.
-This pact was initially discussed during previous negotiations but was halted after trade talks crumbled.
+This pact was initially discussed during previous talks but was halted after trade talks crumbled.
 China sent markets into panic mode earlier this year after the nation state allowed the yuan to slip well below the 7 per dollar threshold.
 The effect of this caused the currency to weaken, therefore creating an attractive exporting market for international buyers.
 This specific pact could be an attractive tradeoff between the two countries.

 Creating a partnership requires perquisites in order to create a roadmap where both parties are winners.
 Motives from both sides must be established accurately and effectively.
 As the United States and China come to the negotiating table with a mentality of cooperation, trust must be rebuilt.
 Rebuilding trust and creating trust amongst both parties can prove challenging.
-Research shows that many people have high levels of trust in new relationships with unknown parties but become skeptical as the relationship develops.
+Research shows that many people have high levels of trust in new relationships with unknown but become skeptical as the relationship develops.
 This must be kept in mind as negotiations continue.
 Further, Negotiators who trust everything an individual says, is exposing themselves to possibly being taken advantage of.
 On the other hand, negotiators who tend to not trust anything said, will have a very difficult time reaching an agreement as trust is a main component of negotiations.
-Both nation states must focus on rebuilding trust in order to create a partnership focused on reaching a deal.
+Both nation states must focus on rebuilding trust in order to create a partnership.